ManishRocki/ManishRocki/README.md

-# Hi there, I'm ManishRocki! 👋
+# Hi there, I'm Manish! 👋

 ## About Me
 I'm a passionate software developer with a keen interest in open-source projects and cutting-edge technologies.
 I love exploring new programming languages and frameworks, and I'm always eager to learn and contribute to the developer community.